Best Cold-Weather Sleeping Bags of 2023

 Bottom-Line: For outstanding waterproof capabilities and warmth in wet conditions, Snowbunting EX 0 Sleeping Bag should be top of your list.

-Sleeping bags use two different main types of insulation: down and synthetic
+There are two main types of insulation used in sleeping bags: down and synthetic

 Down sleeping bags, usually made from the plumage of geese or ducks, often have a higher price tag than synthetic.
 They are much more compressible, taking up less coveted space in your backpack.
 They’re also durable.
 With proper care, a down model could last you decades.